 Hello, and thank you for accessing my web site.
-I hope you will find its content to be informative and useful, and I would value any feedback you might care to give me.
+I hope you will find it useful, and I value any feedback you might care to give me.

-I began my career in medicine at Guy’s Hospital in London, then undertaking research training in the University of Oxford, England to achieve a Doctorate of Philosophy (D.Phil) in the mechanism of insulin secretion.
-I decided to become a children’s physician and gained basic clinical experience in hospitals in Oxford before undertaking specialist training in my chosen speciality of paediatric endocrinology (the study of the role of hormones in health and illness) in the University Children’s Hospital in Zurich, Switzerland.
+My career in medicine began at Guy’s Hospital in London, then undertaking research in the University of Oxford, England to achieve a Doctorate of Philosophy (D.Phil) in the mechanism of insulin secretion.
+I decided to become a children’s physician and after basic clinical experience in hospitals in Oxford, I gained specialist training in my chosen speciality of paediatric endocrinology (the study of the role of hormones in health and illness) in the University Children’s Hospital in Zurich, Switzerland.

 I returned to Oxford as a Clinical Lecturer in Paediatrics before being promoted to University Lecturer, Fellow of Green College, University of Oxford and honorary consultant paediatrician.
-I developed a research group studying how hormones are important in allowing babies to adapt to life after birth.
-Of special importance is the work my team performed in exploring how to improve pain relief in critically ill newborn infants.
+I developed a research group studying how hormones are important in allowing babies to adapt to life after birth, including how to improve pain relief in critically ill newborn infants.

 I was then appointed James Spence Professor of Child Health and subsequently the Head of the School of Clinical Medical Sciences in the University of Newcastle upon Tyne.
 I led the development of the scientific standing of the Department of Child Health, with wide ranging innovations including further studies on the endocrine control of blood sugar concentrations to the influences of poverty and deprivation on the prevention and management of serious head injury in children.

-I was invited to become the Nuffield Professor of Child Health at the Institute of Child Health (ICH), University College London, and Board level executive Director of Clinical Research and Development at Great Ormond Street Hospital for Children, London.
-I was tasked with leading the transformation of the joint institution’s processes for managing and organising research, and through working with the Dean of the Institute, the strategy that allowed the organisation to become one of the top four children’s hospitals world wide for its research performance in improving the lives of children.
+I was invited to the Nuffield Chair of Child Health at the Institute of Child Health (ICH), University College London, and Board level executive Director of Clinical Research and Development at Great Ormond Street Hospital for Children, London.
+I led the transformation of the joint institution’s processes for managing and organising research, and with the Dean of the Institute, the joint institution’s strategy allowing it to become one of the top four children’s hospitals world wide for its research in improving the lives of children.

 Having challenged the then Government for its failure to provide focus in its policies for children and their health, I was invited to be the first Chairman of a new Children’s Taskforce in the Department of Health before being appointed the first National Clinical Director for Children.
 This position arose out of the scandal exposed by Sir Ian Kennedy’s Inquiry into the poor outcomes of children after heart surgery, being appointed by the Secretary of State to be responsible for defining the first-ever comprehensive national standards for children’s health care.
 These were published as the National Service Framework for Children and Maternity Services in 2004.
 I made over 400 visits across the country to see for myself the circumstances of children in the health care system.